Sabari231024/FA_COMPACT_SETUP/README.md

 - **Auto-detection** — Reads your GPU driver version via `nvidia-smi` and resolves the best-fit configuration
 - **Curated compatibility matrix** — A maintained YAML database (`fa_compat.yaml`) mapping 1,000+ valid combinations of FA version × Python × PyTorch × CUDA × driver
+- **Built for cloud GPU containers** — Designed specifically for hosted environments (JarvisLabs, Lambda, Vast.ai, RunPod) where you inherit a pre-configured driver and can't afford trial-and-error
 - **Isolated environments** — Local mode uses `micromamba` to create a sandboxed environment with zero risk to your system Python
 - **Global option** — Shell script path for system-wide installs when isolation isn't needed
-- **Prebuilt wheels** — Downloads precompiled `.whl` files directly — no compilation from source, no CUDA toolkit required on-host
+- **Prebuilt wheels** — Downloads precompiled `.whl` files directly — no compilation from source, no build-time GPU usage
 - **Full logging** — Every step is logged to `setup.log` for debugging and reproducibility
 - **Smart caching** — Compatibility data is cached locally (`fa_cache.yaml`) with a 1-hour TTL to avoid redundant network calls